Boston, Cardoso and No. 1 Gamecocks top Memphis 79-54

 COLUMBIA, S.C.
-(AP) — Aliyah Boston had her 66th career double-double and Kamilla Cardoso had a second straight game with double-figure points and rebounds as No. 1 South Carolina dominated underneath for a 79-54 victory over Memphis on Saturday.

-Boston, the 6-foot-5 reigning AP Player of the Year, had 14 points and 10 boards.
-The 6-7 Cardoso finished with 18 points and 10 rebounds, making 9 of 12 shots all from a foot or two away from the basket against the overmatched Tigers (4-4).
+(AP)Kamilla Cardoso is showing South Carolina’s inside game is much more than throw it down low to All-American Aliyah Boston.

+The 6-foot-7 Cardoso had team-high 18 points and 10 rebounds as the top-ranked Gamecocks used their sizeable height advantage to take down Memphis 79-54 on Saturday.

-South Carolina started the season 8-0 for a second straight year and the sixth time in coach Dawn Staley’s 15 seasons.
+Cardoso hit nine of 12 attempts, most a foot or two from the basket, and continued her surge for South Carolina, which opened 8-0 for a second straight year and sixth time in coach Dawn Staley’s 15 seasons.

+Boston had her 66th double-double in college with 14 points and 10 rebounds.

+Cardoso totaled 31 points and 20 rebounds in South Carolina’s first five games.
+She has gotten 45 points and 33 boards in the past three.

+Cardoso gives South Carolina a second, really tall option and Boston a reliable inside presence when she’s at the top of the key.
+Twice against Memphis (4-4), Boston threw it in to Cardoso, who easily converted the bucket.

+”It makes me think, `All right, let’s just do it again,”’ Boston said with a smile.

-Staley, who is 5-6, was known as one of the toughest, most determined players of her generation in college, the pros and the Olympics.
+Staley, at 5-6, was known as one of the toughest, most determined players of her generation in college, the pros and the Olympics.
 Yet, she’s built a powerhouse with tall, talented players like Boston and Cardoso.

 Memphis had no answers: The Tigers were outscored 60-14 in the paint and outrebounded 52-30.
 They lost their third straight and second in a row to a Top-5 opponent after falling to No. 5 Indiana 79-64 on Nov.
 26.